nbarbettini/recaffeinate.co/content/post/a-little-book-update.md

 I'm tracking bugs and suggestions [on GitHub](https://github.com/nbarbettini/little-aspnetcore-book/issues) and am happy to accept pull requests.

-The latest version of the book is always available from this site, or the vanity URL [littleasp.net/book](http://littleasp.net/book).
+The latest version of the book is always available from this site, or the short URL [littleasp.net/book](http://littleasp.net/book).

 ## Looking ahead